kanitsharma/react-suspender/README.md

 # react-suspender

-React component that forcefully suspends the the component tree.
+React component that forcefully suspends the component tree.

 >